T1k-T1k/DD_scr-V3/README.md

-# DD_scr-V3
+# Script Created by: Moon and Courtney
-Just simple rbx script for game developers.
+The creators of the script are not responsible for the use of this script.